 An automotive factory warranty usually consists of a bumper-to-bumper warranty and a powertrain warranty plus some other coverages.
 The “powertrain limited warranty” that comes with a new vehicle covers the powertrain components for a longer period of time than the vehicle’s bumper-to-bumper factory warranty.

 How Long Does A Powertrain Warranty Last?

 Powertrain warranty term lengths vary widely by provider.
 If you purchase a new vehicle with a powertrain warranty, some of the best manufacturers offer coverage for 10 years or 100,000 miles, whichever comes first.
-Other automakers may only offer 5 years/60,000 miles.
-Here are 11 car manufacturers ranked by their 2022 powertrain warranty length:
+Other manufacturers offer 5 years/60,000 miles for their powertrain warranties, including Ford, Dodge, Chevrolet, Chrysler, Honda, Subaru, and more.
+Below are 11 car manufacturers ranked by their 2022 powertrain warranty length: